Overview of Virginia Fence Laws

 How to Obtain a Fence Permit

-If you find yourself in permit territory, don’t worry—it’s not as bad as it sounds.
-Typically, you’ll need to submit a plan to your local zoning office, showing where the fence will go and how tall it will be.
-From there, it’s just a matter of waiting for approval.
+If you find yourself in permit territory, donโt worryโitโs not as bad as it sounds.
+Typically, youโll need to submit a plan to your local zoning office, showing where the fence will go and how tall it will be.
+From there, itโs just a matter of waiting for approval.
 Or, as we call it, the patience test.
+If you’re lacking patience, it might be worth asking yourself, what are the Pros & Cons of selling my Virginia land?

 Shared Fences Between Neighbors